DoComplement/Roblox/Library/TableToString/README.md

 # Information
-- Upon execution, the `Stringify.lua` file will add the ConvertTable function to the game environment (genv)
+- Upon execution, the `Stringify.lua` file will add the StringifyTable function to the game environment (genv)
 - The function will return a string-format of the input table, also influenced by the other arguments.

 ```